-Every year, I like to kick off the season with a showstopper recipe and this coffee-rubbed hanger steak with smokey vanilla-tomato relish definitely didn’t disappoint.
+Every year, I like to kick off the season with a showstopper recipe.
+This coffee-rubbed hanger steak with smokey vanilla-tomato relish definitely didn’t disappoint.
 (Some past favorites that have seen burned into my memory include citrusy cedar-plank salmon and spiced leg of lamb with chili sauce.)

-I partnered with Nielsen-Massey Vanillas to create this recipe.
+I partnered with Nielsen-Massey Vanillas to create this hanger steak recipe.
 When they asked me to come up with one course for a vanilla-themed cookout menu, I immediately knew I wanted to tackle the main entree.
 I’m just a sucker for punishment like that.
-After a momentary “what on earth was I thinking” freakout, it didn’t take long at all before I had a full page of recipe ideas, from ribs to seafood kebabs.
+After a momentary “what on earth was I thinking” freakout, it didn’t take long at all before I had a full page of savory vanilla recipe ideas, from ribs to seafood kebabs.

-I kept coming back to the idea of this tomato relish, and ultimately decided to serve it with a super savory, melt-in-your-mouth steak.
+I kept coming back to the idea of this tomato relish, and ultimately decided to serve it with a super savory, melt-in-your-mouth hanger steak.

-For the steak, I made a delicious rub with kosher salt, Nielsen-Massey coffee extract, and cumin, then grilled it to a perfect medium-rare.
+For the steak, I made a rub with kosher salt, Nielsen-Massey coffee extract, and cumin, then grilled it to a perfect medium-rare.

 I’ve made similar rubs in the past using finely ground coffee beans, but I saw the jar of coffee extract in my cabinet when I was pulling down the vanilla and figured I’d give it a try.
 I usually use it in baked goods, but loved the way it worked in this savory recipe.
 It gave the steak just the right amount of rich coffee flavor without any bitterness.
 I suspect that it also helped get that gorgeous char on the outside of the steak (Seriously, check that out!
 It was even more beautiful in person.)